Desk cable management is like cleaning your room. It’s a hassle

 Despite your best efforts, there will be cords that just couldn’t tuck away neatly into your cable management compartment.
 Some cables will hang loosely and large bundles of cables just don’t look pretty.
 This is where you tighten everything up.

-Use your cable ties to tighten up these spots:
+Use cable ties or zip ties to tighten up any loose bunches of wires together, especially watching out for these spots:

 - Where your cables connect to your PC